 Your pet’s health is in our best interest and we are honored that you trust us to provide care for your pets when you are unable.
 To provide the best care and to reduce the risk of any adverse health problems occurring associated with our boarding guests, we require our avian boarders to have screening tests for infectious diseases performed.
 These diseases have been showing up recently in other boarding facilities and we are taking proactive measures to reduce the chances that they occur here.
 Tests must be performed once prior to boarding and repeated for birds that have exposure to other birds outside the home (boarding at other facilities, grooming other than at our hospital, outdoor cages or aviaries with exposure to wild birds, etc.) between times boarding with us.

 Birds can be carriers of diseases without showing any outward signs that may be spread to other birds, animals, and even people.
 Pets testing positive will have their boarding care provided in other areas of the hospital away from other pets that they could infect.
-These tests should to be performed 2 weeks in advance of boarding to allow time to get results back.
+These tests should to be performed at least 1 week in advance of boarding to allow time to get results back.

 - Bird Boarding Panel 1: Old world species (ex.
 African greys, cockatoos, lovebirds, lories) - Chlamydia, polyoma, CIrcovirus